winitzki/scall/tutorial/programming_dhall.md

 Mostly, Dhall follows the Haskell syntax and semantics.

+Currently, Dhall has almost no type inference.
+The only exception are the `let` bindings such as `let x = 1 in ...` where the type annotation for `x` may be omitted.
-Currently, Dhall has no type inference: all types must be specified explicitly.
+Other than in `let` bindings, all types of bound variables must be written explicitly.

 Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax.
-In particular, Dhall requires us to write out all type parameters and type quantifiers.
+In particular, Dhall requires us to write out all type parameters and all type quantifiers, carefully distinguishing between `∀(x : A)` and `λ(x : A)`.
-This may help in learning some of the more advanced concepts of FP.
+This verbosity may help in learning some of the more advanced concepts of functional programming.

 The Dhall language always typechecks all terms and evaluates all well-typed terms to a normal form.
 There is no analog of Haskell's "bottom" (or "undefined") value, no "null" values, no exceptions or other run-time errors.